Q: What is the I Ching?

 *WU Jing-Nan: Yi Jing ,1991, includes Chinese for hexagram texts.
 Includes Ten Wings

 Q: What makes a good I Ching translation (or interpretation)?

 Ultimately, selecting a version of the I Ching depends on personal preference.
-An I Ching translation or interpretation should be accurate, reliable, coherent, consistent, and meaningful.
-Ideally it will explain how and why the work was created, what it was translated from, whether it’s a translation or an interpretation of someone else’s work, etc. Its layout and format should be clear to make navigation easy, with hexagram numbering and names visible, and original text and commentary distinct from one another.
+However, ideally an I Ching translation or interpretation should be accurate, reliable, coherent, consistent, as well as meaningful.
+It will explain how and why the work was created, what it was translated from, and whether it’s a translation or an interpretation of someone else’s work.
+Its layout and format should be clear to make navigation easy, with hexagram numbering and names visible, and original text and commentary distinct from one another.
 Ideally the edition should have a number of “tools” (e.g. hexagram lists, notes, reading lists, glossaries, indexes) appropriate to the goals of the book.
-Attention should be given to editing and proofreading—not an easy task with a book as complex as the Yijing.
+Attention should be given to editing and proofreading—not an easy task with a book as complex as the I Ching.
 Some readers may also want Chinese pronunciation and original texts provided.
 Last, since the I Ching is meant to be actually used, not read just once, the book should be well-constructed with a strong binding and cover, with sturdy paper that can hold up over years of repeated use.

 Q: Where can I learn more about the I Ching?

-A: See our LINKS page for teachers and other materials.
+See our LINKS page for teachers and other materials.
 If you are interested in studying the Chinese text, one of the best resources is the Chinese Text Project.
 This group project includes James Legge’s I Ching translation and the original Chinese, with a parallel page providing pop-up dictionary and pronunciation for each character.
-The site provides dozens of other texts similarly formatted.
+The site provides dozens of other ancient texts similarly formatted.